How to Track SERP Features in 2026 (Free + API Methods)

 - Optimizing for AI Overview citation without authority.
 Citation in AI Overviews tracks domain authority and entity recognition.
 A new domain with perfect schema still won’t get cited.
 The compounding work is AEO and brand authority.
 Schema is the multiplier, not the foundation.

-Ready to track every SERP feature in production?
+Ready to put SERP features tracking into production?

 cloro’s SERP API returns AI Overviews, PAA, PASF, featured snippets, knowledge panels, related searches, and organic results in a single structured response across 250+ locations and every major device profile.
 Stop guessing why your traffic moved.